ta-akb/proms3/README.md

 (e.g. RNAseq).

-I edited ProMS to include three additional data integration strategies:
+I edited ProMS to switch three data integration strategies:

 1, Late integration: The original ProMS algorithm, which builds separate models for each omics view and combines the results based on selected features.